FelipeMassa/libtsl2/manual/src/foreword.md

 Last year, Dr. Johnson officially was bestowed Emeritus status, and Dr. SunWoo Kim joined our faculty as the new Heat Transfer expert on-staff.
-This was his first year teaching the course, and, like all rookie faculty members, has much to learn, and given the state of ME 415 as of now, has a lot of work ahead of him.
+This was his first year teaching the course, and, like all rookie faculty members, he had much to learn.
+Moreover given the state of ME 415 as of now, he had a lot of work ahead of him.

 However, even in this short period of time, Dr. Kim and I have been able to improve on this course.
-UAF's Mechanical Engineering department still has a lot of work ahead of itself.
-However, the general tone of the tome should be more hopeful.
+We have but only began to climb the mountain that is sufficiently improving this lab course; However, the general tone of this tome should be more hopeful.

 The 2010 edition of the Updated & Annotated manual was just as much an avenue for me to vent as it was an effort to improve the documentation of the course.